 Also, keep in mind that any adjustments to the saturation sliders should be minimal to prevent the skin from looking gray and lifeless.

 Luminance controls how light or dark a color appears in an image.
 For example:

 Often, when trying to adjust color in skin tones, I PREFER using the Luminance sliders in the HSL panel to all the others.

-Let's pretend we want to lighten the orange tones in an image using the Targeted Adjustment Tool in Luminance section of the HSL panel.
+Let's pretend we want to lighten the orange tones in an image using the Targeted Adjustment Tool in the Luminance section of the HSL panel.

-Editing dark skin can be tricky, but first understanding how to expose for dark skin properly and then knowing how to best edit those images using presets and the HSL/Color panel can be super helpful in achieving beautiful skin tones in Lightroom and an amazing final image!
+Editing dark skin can be tricky, but understanding how to expose for dark skin properly and then knowing how to best edit those images using presets and the HSL/Color panel can be super helpful in achieving beautiful skin tones in Lightroom and an amazing final image!

 Do you have any questions or comments about Best Lightroom Presets for Dark Skin Tones?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE our blog post using the social sharing buttons (we really appreciate it)!